Evarcha flagellaris: Description

 The female is slightly larger than the male, with a carapace that is between 2.3 and 2.4 mm long and 1.7 and 1.8 mm wide and a substantially larger abdomen that is 3.3 and 3.6 mm long and 2.3 and 2.4 mm wide.
-The carapace is paler than the male with the majority of the top yellow or light brown and the underside dark yellow.
+The carapace is paler than the male's, with the majority of the top yellow or light brown and the underside dark yellow.
 Some brown bristles can be seen, with whitish hairs visible near the eyes, which are surrounded by black rings.
 The clypeus is low and has a scattering of hairs.
 The mouthparts are dark yellow.

 The female abdomen is a yellowish-white ovoid with a similar, but less distinct pattern to the male.
 There are two beige stripes down the centre, lines of dark patches on the sides, and a few brown bristles scattered on the top.
 It lacks the scutum on the male.
 The underside is whitish and marked with two lines of beige dots.
 The spinnerets are light with grey tips.
 The spider's legs are yellow to orange with light brown hairs and spines.
 The copulatory organs are once again distinctive.
 It has two rounded, widely separated grooves on its epigyne and a very wide pocket at epigastric fold at the very rear of the spider.
 The copulatory openings lead to slightly-sclerotized and very wide insemination ducts that form a small series of loops on their way to the heavily sclerotized spermathecae or receptacles.
 These spermathecae are formed of many chambers.

 The species is similar to the related Evarcha striolata, differing in the presence of the scutum on the male abdomen and the shape of the carapace.
 The male has a shorter embolus and has a characteristic lump on the palpal bulb.
 The female is very similar to Evarcha elegans.
 The male differs from the otherwise similar Evarcha karas in its narrow and pointed tibial apophysis and the way that it does not touch the embolus.

 Distribution and habitat

 Evarcha spiders live across the world, although those found in North America may be accidental migrants.
 The genus is found across Africa.
-Evarcha flagellaris lives in Kenya and South Africa.
+Evarcha flagellaris lives in Ghana, Kenya, South Africa and Zimbabwe.
 The male holotype for the species was found in the Erfenis Dam Nature Reserve in Free State in 2009.
 Examples have also been found across the state in Willem Pretorius Game Reserve.
-Other specimen have been collected in the Rustenburg Nature Reserve, North West, within the Magaliesberg Biosphere Reserve in 1977 and 1980 and near Winterton, KwaZulu-Natal, in 2007.
+Other specimens have been collected in the Rustenburg Nature Reserve, North West, within the Magaliesberg Biosphere Reserve in 1977 and 1980 and near Winterton, KwaZulu-Natal, in 2007.
 The first example to be found in Kenya was discovered on the east slope of Mount Elgon in 1948 at an altitude of 2050 m above sea level.
 It is only found in Trans-Nzoia County in the country.

 The spider thrives in grasslands and woodlands.
 The holotype was found amongst Vachellia karroo trees.
 Other examples have been found in open fields, such as the edges of a plantation of kenaf crops.